ashishumrey009/FTAssign/README.md

 https://tender-sinoussi-9c6612.netlify.app

 ### setps
-First Page show the name of Person and his id ,time zonet By defualt the time zone in IST,if user in different time zone it will convert into IST and show accordingly on clicking on the row it will a modal with month wise period of activity on clicking on the month(tab) it will show date wise activity on clicking on date tab it will show time wise activity
+First Page show the name of Person and his id ,time zone<br />
+By defualt the time zone in IST,if user in different time zone it will convert into IST and show accordingly<br />
+on clicking on the row it will a modal with month wise period of activity<br />
+on clicking on the month(tab) it will show date wise activity<br />
+on clicking on date tab it will show time wise activity
 ## Available Scripts